helpfulrobot/hpmewes-silverstripe-install/README.md

 * Memberprofiles (https://github.com/silverstripe-australia/silverstripe-memberprofiles)
 * Userforms (https://github.com/silverstripe/silverstripe-userforms)

+### Customized Extensions
+Use costumized Extensions without control of git.
+Some addons must be modified to get started.
+Now it's away.
+Once time you've get it run you can copy it to installer and in next install this would be done automated for you.
+For Example look in vendor\MLabs\Extension, vendor\MLabs\BootstrapFormExtension, vendor\MLabs\FacebookConnectExtension

+### File handling
+See more in File under vendor\MLabs\File

+* copy
+* delete
+* delete folder
+* move
+* add content
+* replace content

 # Dev
 Some things to do and planned in future.
 If someone will help you're welcome @meweshp@googlemail.com.